Entering the European market for handwoven rugs

 Material

-Importers are increasingly banning wooden crating and packaging due to their unsustainability and high material and disposal costs.
+Importers are increasingly banning wooden crating and packaging.
 Economical and sustainable packaging materials are more popular.
 Using biodegradable packing materials can be a market opportunity.
-For some buyers, it can even be a requirement.
+Some buyers may even demand it.

 Tips:

-- Always ask for the importer’s order specifications, packaging and labelling requirements.
+- Always ask for the importer’s order specifications, including their packaging and labelling requirements.

-- See Packaging Europe for more information on the latest packaging developments, including regular news articles about biodegradable packaging.
+- See Packaging Europe for more information on the latest packaging developments.

 Payment and delivery terms

-Payment terms are usually agreed upon with the buyer in the order contract.
+Payment terms are confirmed in the order contract.
 They vary from buyer to buyer and are related to the volume and value of the order, the type of distribution partner, whether or not an agent is involved, and what delivery terms apply.

-Delivery terms, officially known as Incoterms, depend on the type of distribution partner and their preferences regarding physical distribution.
-Importers generally prefer Free On Board (FOB) or Free Carrier (FCA) arrangements.
+Delivery terms, known as Incoterms, depend on the type of distribution partner.
+HDHT importers generally prefer Free On Board (FOB) or Free Carrier (FCA) arrangements.

 Tips:

-- Study the different types of Incoterms, including what your and your buyer’s rights and obligations are.
+- Study the different Incoterms, including your and your buyer’s rights and obligations.

 What are the requirements for niche markets?